 I’m interested in all aspects of wood pellets, from how wood pellets are made to how they are used.
-When it comes to wood pellet combustion there is the conventional pellet stove and boiler route.
+When it comes to wood pellet combustion the typical choice is the conventional pellet stove and boiler route.
+In some instances, people chose a portable pellet stove.
 However, there is also a growing trend to use wood pellets in alternative combustion systems, in this case, rocket mass heaters.
 If your not sure what a rocket mass heater is I’ll talk more about that below.
 If you already understand the basic principles of rocket mass heaters, watch the video below on how rocket stoves can be designed to work more efficiently on wood pellets.

 Automated vs Gravity Wood Pellet Stoves